 5. The Retrieval Cord

 Once we have executed our rappel, we need to retrieve our anchor.
-Although Paracord and similar products in the 2-3mm range do work for this, JRB prefers a 25′ length of 6mm Nylon Utility Cord.
+Although Paracord and similar products in the 2-3mm range do work for this, JRB prefers a 30′ length of 4-6mm Nylon Utility Cord.
 The additional bulk is minimal, and that cord can be used in many different emergency applications.
 JRB ties a small Bowline on each end in order to make it easy to attach with a mini-carabiner.
 See product choices here: